stepMode/stepmode.github.io/_posts/2018-07-30-ryans-ctf-levels-1-to-4.md

 Last challenge in the *Beginner* area.

 So the task gives us a `HTTP GET request` and we can see the basic access authentication header field - `Authorization: Basic YWRtaW46dW5pY29ybmlj` - holds a value.
-If we look at the Wikipedia article of [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) we can see the value is only base64 encoded and **not** encrypted (encoding != encryption).
+If we look at the relevant [RFC 7617](https://tools.ietf.org/html/rfc7617) we can see the value is only base64 encoded and **not** encrypted (encoding != encryption).

 <br>

 {% include image.html
-            img="/assets/2018-07-30-ryans-ctf-levels-1-to-4/level4_wikipedia.png"
+            img="/assets/2018-07-30-ryans-ctf-levels-1-to-4/level4_rfc7617.png"
-            title="level4_wikipedia"
+            title="level4_rfc7617"
-            caption="Wikipedia: Basic access authentication" %}
+            caption="RFC 7617: The 'Basic' HTTP Authentication Scheme" %}

 <br>